-October 8, 2020 Roberto Puzzanghera 11 comments
+October 8, 2020 by Roberto Puzzanghera 11 comments

-If you want to avoid the risk of compromising your server because of accounts who are sending messages indiscriminately to the world, due to the fact that their password was violated in some way, then you can consider Luca Franceschini's rcptcheck-overlimit.sh script, which has to be used in conjunction with the rcptcheck patch (a patch derived by Luca himself from an original work of Jay Soffian).
+If you want to avoid the risk of compromising your server because of accounts who are sending messages indiscriminately to the world, due to the fact that their password have been violated in some way, then you can consider Luca Franceschini's rcptcheck-overlimit.sh script, which has to be used in conjunction with the rcptcheck patch (a patch derived by Luca himself from an original work of Jay Soffian).

 Since in 2016 Luca has decided to merge his combo with my big patch, he is giving his personal contribution to it.
 He fixed many bugs and added new important patches and functionalities, often writing himself the code.
 The script shared here is just the last one and it's quite surprising (at least for me) to observe how many things are performed putting together just 20 lines.